Many years ago, a man and his son set off to walk to market with their donkey. On the way they passed through several villages.

 In the first village the people laughed at them.
 “You are so stupid”, they said, “one of you should ride the donkey.”
 That seemed like a good idea, so the son got on the donkey and on they walked together.

 Then they came to the second village.
-“How terrible”, the villagers called out, “forcing an old man to walk while the young man takes it easy.
+“How terrible”, the villagers called out, “forcing the old man to walk while the young man takes it easy.
 The old man should ride!”
 So the father and son swapped places.

 At the next village they again found themselves the object of ridicule.
 “You idiots!” the people cried.
 “You should both ride the donkey!”
 So they did.